discordx-ts/discordx/packages/pagination/README.md

 # 📖 Introduction

-Add pagination to discord using buttons or menu.
+Add pagination to discord bot using buttons or menu.

 # 💻 Installation